olivvein/playwright-react/Readme.md

 ## A Browser with full capabilities in your react app

-The browser run in local on your computer use playwright to have a full capable browser
+The browser run in local on your computer

+Uses playwright to have a full capable browser

 Perfect for hooking a AI to the web